TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

   kubernetes   ClusterIP   172.20.0.1   <none>        443/TCP   31m
   ````

-* Verify it from AWS CLI
+* Verify cluster also from AWS CLI
   ````
-  aws eks describe-cluster --name=eks-my-first-stack
+  aws eks describe-cluster --name=<your eks cluster name>
   ````

-## 6. Self-managed Node Group creation for Multus-reday Worker NG
+## 6. Self-managed Node Group creation for Multus-ready Worker NG
-* Go to S3 and create bucket (folder/directory) with *Create bucket*.
+* Open AWS S3 service and create new bucket (folder/directory) with *"Create bucket"* - orange button.
+Make sure to use us-west-2 (Oregon) as region
-* Bucket name to be unique like *young-jung-immersion* (recommend to use your name or unique keyword), and then *Create bucket*.
+ * Bucket name must be globally unique like *AWS-\<AccountID\>-immersion* (recommend to use AWS-account id-your_name) and then *"Create bucket"*.
+Write this down - you need it later.
+ * Leave other settings as defaults
-* Click the bucket you just created and drag & drop lambda_function.zip file (which you can find from /template directory of this GitHub).
-Then, click *Upload*.
+ * Click the bucket name you just created and drag & drop "lambda_function.zip" file tjere (which you can find from /template directory of this GitHub).
+Next, click *"Upload"*
-* Please memorize bucket name you create (this is required in CloudFormation)
+ * Remember to write down bucket name you created (this is required to fill in CloudFormation)
-* Go to CloudFormation console by selecting CloudFormation from Services drop down or by search menu.
+* Go to CloudFormation console by selecting CloudFormation from Services drop down or by search menu (or use tab you have already open).
-    * Select *Create stack*, *with new resources(standard)*.
+    * Select *Create stack*, *With new resources(standard)*
     * Click *Template is ready* (default), "Upload a template file", "Choose file".
-Select "amazon-eks-nodegroup-multus.yaml" file that you have downloaded from this GitHub.
+Select "amazon-eks-nodegroup-multus.yaml" file that you have downloaded from GitHub.
-    * Stack name -> ng1
+    * Stack name: eks-workers
-    * ClusterName -> eks-immersion (your own name)
-    * ClusterControlPlaneSecurityGroup -> "immersion-EksControlSecurityGroup-xxxx"
-    * NodeGroupName -> ng1
-    * Min/Desired/MaxSize -> 1/1/1
+    * ClusterName: Name-of-YOUR-EKS-cluster (From infra stack - if you used recommended stack name this is AWS-Infra-EKS - validate from your environment)
+    * ClusterControlPlaneSecurityGroup: AWS-Infra-EksControlSecurityGroup-xxxx
+    * NodeGroupName: gv2-multus-ng1
+    * Min/Desired/MaxSize: 1/2/3 (Leave defaults)
-    * KeyName -> ee-default-keypair
+    * KeyName: ee-default-keypair (dropdown)
-    * VpcId -> vpc-immersion (that you created)
+    * VpcId: vpc-AWS-Infra (One you created with infra stack)
-    * Subnets -> privateAz1-immersion (this is for main primary K8s networking network)
+    * PrimarySubnets: privateAz1-AWS-Infra (this is for primary K8s networking network - eth0 - choose just one from Az1)
-    * MultusSubnets -> multus1Az1
-    * MultusSecurityGroups -> immersion-MultusSecurityGroup
+    * MultusSubnets: multus1Az1-AWS-Infra and multus2Az1-AWS-Infra (choose two subnets FORM *AZ1*: MultusSubnet1Az1 and MultusSubnet2Az1)
+    * MultusSecurityGroups: multus-Sg-AWS-Infra (Example: AWS-Infra-MultusSecurityGroup-xxxxxx)
-    * LambdaS3Bucket -> the one you created (young-jung-immersion)
+    * LambdaS3Bucket: The one you created above (Just the name of bucket example "AWS-\<accountID\>-immersion")
-    * LambdaS3Key -> lambda_function.zip
+    * LambdaS3Key: lambda_function.zip
-    * There is nothing to specify in "Configure Stack options" page, so please click again "Next" at the bottom.
+    * There is nothing to specify in "Configure Stack options" page, so please click again "Next" at the bottom
-    * At Review page, go bottom of the page and click checkbox for "I acknowledge that AWS...", and then click "Create stack".
+    * At Review page - review the changes, go bottom of the page and click checkbox for "I acknowledge that AWS...", and then click "Create stack"

-* Once CloudFormation stack creation is completed, check *Output* part in the menu and copy the value of NodeInstanceRole (e.g. arn:aws:iam::153318889914:role/ng1-NodeInstanceRole-1C77OUUUP6686 --> this is an example, you have to use your own)
+* Once CloudFormation stack creation is completed, check *Outputs* part in the menu and copy the value of NodeInstanceRole in notepad.
+Example: arn:aws:iam::455332889914:role/ng1-NodeInstanceRole-NOTTHISONE - use one from your output)
-* Go to the Bastion Host where we can run kubectl command.
+* Log in to the Bastion Host where you can run kubectl commands
 * Download aws-auth-cm file at Bastion Host.

   ````
   curl -o aws-auth-cm.yaml https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/aws-auth-cm.yaml
   ````

-* Open aws-auth-cm.yaml file downloaded using vi or any text editor.
+* Open aws-auth-cm.yaml file downloaded using vi/vim or any text editor you prefer.
 And place above copied NodeInstanceRole value to the place of "*<ARN of instance role (not instance profile)>*", and then apply this through kubectl.

   ````
   kind: ConfigMap